bernardpeh/Create-Your-Own-Blockchain-From-Scratch/manuscript/Chapter_01.md

 * Decentralised System - Every node is fully redundant with no points of failure.

+## The CAP Theorem

+In a distributed system, the [CAP Theorem] (aka Brewer's theorem) says that it is only possible to get at most 2 out of 3 of the following properties:

+Consistency: Every read gets the same data with minimum delay (speed).
+Availability: There is enough nodes in the system to allow redundancies (cost).
+Partition tolerance: The system continues to function even if some nodes are malfunctioning or malicious (security).

 ## Creating a Simple P2P System with WebSocket

 [WebSockets](https://en.wikipedia.org/wiki/WebSocket) allow a long-held single TCP socket connection to be established between the client and server which allows for bi-directional, full duplex, messages to be instantly distributed with little overhead resulting in a very low latency connection.